Innovation – the hardest steps

 Many companies are ill equipped for the trial-and-error process that is part of real innovation.
 They stumble in the first steps, the first few yards.

-These first steps are a critical period when an idea moves from concept to paper and then to market, where it will fly or fail, and maybe take a company with it.
-It is the most fragile time for a new idea, because every great new idea is partly right and partly wrong.
+These first steps are a critical period when an idea moves from concept to paper and then to market.
+It is there your ideas will fly or fail, and maybe take the company with it.
+It is the most fragile time for a new idea.
+This is because every great new idea is partly right and partly wrong.
 Because of this one of the most critical skills for both individuals and an organisation is the reduction of uncertainty.